amirulhazym/realtime-fraud-detection-api/README.md

     *   Implement API Gateway authentication/authorization (e.g., API Keys, IAM, or Lambda Authorizers).
 *   **A/B Testing for Models:** Design infrastructure to support A/B testing of different model versions in production.
 *   **Batch Prediction Workflow:** Add capability for processing batch predictions from files stored in S3.
-*   **Advanced Hyperparameter Tuning:** Fully integrate Ray Tune's Core API for more sophisticated and distributed hyperparameter optimization.
+*   **Ray Hyperparameter Tuning:** Fully integrate Ray Tune's Core API for more sophisticated and distributed hyperparameter optimization as per planning in **G-v5.6-Go**.
 *   **Data Drift & Model Retraining Trigger:** Implement mechanisms to detect data drift and trigger automated model retraining pipelines.

 ---